Lipotropic Nutrients Can Optimize Weight Loss

 The liver produces and stores glycogen from excess carbohydrates, and later releases it when blood sugar levels fall too low.
 The liver synthesizes plasma proteins that carry oxygen and nutrients to the body tissues and plasma proteins that carry waste products back to the liver for detoxification.
 The liver also produces bile, a compound that emulsifies fat so that it can be broken down by digestive enzymes.

-At Learn2Lose, we use lipotropic weight loss injections and LipoPlex that include a combination of a lipotropic agents, important amino acids and vitamins to help optimize your weight loss* efforts.
+At Learn2Lose, we use lipotropic weight loss injections such as LipoPlex that include a combination of a lipotropic agents, important amino acids and vitamins to help optimize your weight loss* efforts.
 These are the lipotropic agents we commonly recommend at Learn2Lose.

 Vitamin B12 is important to keep the brain and nervous system functioning normally and for the formation of red blood cells.
 By synthesizing and regulating DNA, B12 is involved in cellular metabolism.
 It also plays a vital role in fatty acid synthesis and energy production.
 Many medications, certain medical conditions, and the normal aging process can lead to a B12 deficiency.